 to resolve the status of objects in their custody.
 Through its professional

-associations, the American Association of Museums (AAM) and the Association
+associations, the American Alliance of Museums and the Association

 of Art Museum Directors (AAMD), the U.S. museum community has adopted

 Procedures for investigating Nazi-era cultural assets.
 These procedures

 call for research into the provenance, or ownership history, of all art

 objects in U.S. museum collections that changed hands in Continental Europe